sydasif/html_course/README.md

 ### The class Attribute

 The `class` attribute is used to associate an element with a style sheet, and specifies the class of element.
+Multiple HTML elements can share the same `class`.

 ## HTML - Links